x-jesse/GPT-2/readme.md

 ### Tokenization & Embeddings

 We begin by splitting our text into *tokens*.
 Each token is a fragment of text - a character, a word, or some consecutive substring.
-(For our purposes, it may be easier to think of each token as a word.)
 We then *encode* each token to a specific set of numerical values - a process called *embedding*.
 Embedding is a way for us to numerically encode the meaning behind pieces of text.
 Just like how the function $f(x)=x$ maps independent variables to dependent values, we want to map our tokens to some specific, semantic meaning encoded via our embeddings.
 Our embeddings themselves are just arrays of numbers - high-dimensional vectors of randomly initialized values.
-They won't provide any useful information to us humans, but as we train our model on these embeddings, we want it learn the semantics behind each token.
+They won't provide any useful information to us humans, but as we train our model, we want it to adjust these embeddings

 Our solution to this is an **embedding matrix** - a really large, high-dimensional matrix of values that serves as a numerical representation of the text.
 Specifically, we split our text into **tokens**.
 Each token has a unique integer value that corresponds to some specific row in the embedding matrix.